 Read More: When Should I Take CBD Oil for Sleep?

 CBD can reduce the effects of anxiety and depression, and possibly reduce the intensity of common mood swings during menopause.
 By communicating with the ECS, the imbalance of hormones responsible for frequent mood changes could be balanced by CBD, which also encourages feelings of relaxation.
 CBD may also boost serotonin which promotes feelings of contentment and happiness.

 4. Joint Pain

 CBD is an anti-inflammatory and is often used for pain relief.
 Joint pain, breast pain and headaches are commonly attributed to menopause, and over 60% of women aged 40-60 experience joint and muscle pain.
-CBD reduces inflammation and may alleviate pain linked to menopause.
+CBD for menopause joint pain can help by reducing inflammation and alleviating pain.

 A lower sex drive is a common complaint during menopause.
 While the evidence lacks robustness, early studies indicate that CBD may help to improve libido.
 One study found that cannabinoids may stimulate the part of the brain that regulates sexual arousal.
 Additionally, by reducing anxiety, CBD may help the desire for sex to increase.

 Menopausal women may experience skin flare-ups due to changes in chemical balance.
 CBD is a sebostatic substance (it controls skin oil production) which can help manage acne.
 Furthermore, CBD has hydrating properties and is an antioxidant, which means it can nourish, moisturise and protect the skin from damaging free radicals.
 If your complexion is bearing the brunt of your menopause symptoms, consider using a topical CBD-enriched moisturiser such as Hyaluronic Acid + CBD Facial Serum.